-Trigger Points injections are performed to treat painful knots or bands of muscle known as “trigger points”.
-The doctor will press on the trigger point(s) to identify the painful areas and using a small needle will a inject medication to inactivate the trigger points.
+Trigger Point injections are performed to treat painful knots or bands of muscle known as “trigger point”.
+The doctor will press on the trigger point(s) to identify the painful areas and using a small needle will inject medication to inactivate the trigger point.
 A local anesthetic is typically injected.
-In addition to temporarily numbing the area the injection is intended inactivate trigger points by disrupting muscle fiber activity and/or nerve conduction.
+In addition to temporarily numbing the area, the injection is intended to inactivate trigger point by disrupting muscle fiber activity and/or nerve conduction.
 In some cases a steroid (long-acting cortisone type medication) may also be used to reduce pain associated with inflammation.
-This procedure takes only a few minutes and can safely be performed in the clinic exam room.